Analog Circuit-QED Simulator of Quantum Spin Dynamics Through the Extended Bose-Hubbard Model: methods

-This section is devoted to the detailed description of the superconducting circuit system proposed in~\cite{RamosJJA} that used as a circuit QED Bose-Hubbard simulator.
-The system depicted in Fig.~\ref{fig:diagram} consists of a Josephson junction array (JJA), where at each site $j$, $j=1,\ldots, N$, a capacitance $C_j$ and a Josephson junction with an energy $E_{J,j}$ joined to ground defines a nonlinear microwave oscillator.
-Each of these nonlinear oscillators interact with its neighbors by means of a Josephson junction with an energy $E'_{J,j}$ and a capacitance $C'_j$, $j=0,\ldots, N$.
-The dynamics of the resulting JJA is governed by the Lagrangian:
+This section is devoted to the detailed description of the superconducting circuit system that is used as a circuit-QED simulator.
+The system is a Josephson junction array (JJA) depicted in Fig. \ref{fig:1D} for one-dimensional spin chains with open and periodic boundary conditions, and in Fig. \ref{fig:2D} for a two-dimensional spin lattice.
+At each site $j$ ($j=1,\ldots, N$) of the array we define a flux variable ${\phi}_j$.
+This variable represents a nonlinear microwave oscillator formed by a Josephson junction with an energy $E_{J,j}$ in parallel with a capacitance $C_j$, with both elements connected to ground.
+Each of these nonlinear oscillators interacts with its neighbors by means of a Josephson junction with an energy $E'_{J,jk}$ and a capacitance $C'_{jk}$, $j,k=1,\ldots, N$.
+The dynamics of the JJA is governed by the Lagrangian \cite{RamosJJA}